 Alternatives to free broadband

 As we've seen, there really is no such thing as free broadband.
-If you have a smartphone or tablet device, you may also have a data plan that uses 3G or 4G (and maybe even 5G).
+If you have a smartphone or tablet device, you may also have a data plan that uses 4G or 5G.
 But whether mobile or fixed line, you're always going to be paying for your internet access.
 However, there are some special circumstances where you can pay less, or give up a certain amount of privacy to go online for free.

 Free public wifi

-You can also get online for nothing via publicly available wifi.
+You can get online for nothing via publicly available wifi, although you generally have to be subscribing to a mobile or broadband service in the first place in order to take advantage of this.
 The way to check for these hotspots is to look in the usual place on your device for internet connections.
 If you see any without the padlock sign next to them, you may be able to log on for free.

 Be very, very wary though.
 Some of these connections may be private ones that the owners have forgotten to secure with a password.
 Some may be masquerading as honest and open public wifi.
 None of them will be totally secure.
 So, make sure that you're not using any public connection to send or receive sensitive information such as username, password, or bank account details.
 Free public wifi comes in several forms.